This handbook is intended to answer student's questions about what types of services are available through Disability Support Services (DSS).

 Q. Does DSS provide tutoring assistance?

 A. No, DSS might answer a few questions "here and there," but DSS advises students with disabilities to utilize the Academic Support Center.
-Check out their web page at http://msubillings.edu/asc or call 657-1641 to inquire about hours and tutor availability.
+Call 657-1641 to inquire about hours and tutor availability.

 Q. Can a student request special in-class/lab furnishings?

 A. In some cases, special furnishings may be readily available.
 Please contact DSS as soon as possible so that they may work with you to arrange for services.